spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202311.0/unified-commerce/manage-using-glue-api/manage-warehouse-assignments/glue-api-delete-warehouse-user-assignments.md

 template: glue-api-storefront-guide-template
 ---

 A warehouse user can have multiple warehouses assigned to them.
 However, because a user can be physically present only in one warehouse, a single warehouse assignment can be active for them at a time.
-This endpoint lets you activate and deactivate warehouse assignments for warehouse users.
+This endpoint lets you delete warehouse user assignments.

 ## Installation